 - A first-rate professional practice experience whereby trainees gain extensive professional experience.

-- Collaboration with CMs, colleagues, Curriculum and school leaders – showing collaborative planning and reflection.
+- Collaboration with curriculum mentors, colleagues, curriculum and school leaders – showing collaborative planning and reflection.

 - In lesson support and training across all Key Stages, so trainees gain the widest experience possible for their future development